istio/istio.io/_docs/reference/expression-language.md

 Mixer validates a CEXL expression and resolves it to a type during config validation.
 Selectors must resolve to a boolean value and mapping expressions must resolve to the type they are mapping into.
 Config validation fails if a selector fails to resolve to a boolean or if a mapping expression resolves to an incorrect type.

-If an operator specifies a *string* label as `request.size | 200`, validation fails because the expression resolves to an int.
+If an operator specifies a *string* label as `request.size | 200`, validation fails because the expression resolves to an integer.

 ## Missing attributes